-Presbyterian Pilgrimage is firmly committed to the belief that God calls those who come to Pilgrimage as participants.
+Presbyterian Pilgrimage is firmly committed to the belief that God calls those who come to Pilgrimage as guests.
 We receive each of them with love and grace.
-How was hospitality shown to you when you were a participant?
+How was hospitality shown to you when you were a guest?

 DAY 39- Wednesday PALANCA

 “My prayer is not for them alone.
 I also pray for those who will believe in me through their message, that all of them may be one, Father, just as you are in me and I am in you.
 May they also be in us so that the world may believe that you have sent me?”